NJIT-CLASS/frontend/README.md

 1. Clone the repo using git: `git clone https://github.com/NJIT-CLASS/frontend.git`.
 2. Clone the backend repo using git: `git clone https://github.com/NJIT-CLASS/backend.git`.
-3. Set up a local MySQL database and run the latest [sql import script](https://github.com/NJIT-CLASS/Configuration/blob/master/class_2016-05-03.sql)
+3. Set up a local MySQL database and run the latest [sql import script](https://github.com/NJIT-CLASS/configuration/blob/master/EmptySystem.sql)
 4. Download and install [redis](http://redis.io)
-5. Import latest language strings into server using [language-export.js](https://github.com/NJIT-CLASS/Configuration/blob/master/language-export.js) to export the strings from the Redis instance on AFS and [language-import.js](https://github.com/NJIT-CLASS/Configuration/blob/master/language-import.js) to import them to your local redis instance
+5. Import latest language strings into server using  [language-import.js](https://github.com/NJIT-CLASS/Configuration/blob/master/language-import.js) to import them to your local redis instance
-6. Set the environment variables `dbHost`, `dbUser`, `dbPass`, `database`, and `serverPort` to match your MySQL database hostname (probably localhost), database user, database user password, database name, and the port your want the backend server to serve on.
+6. Set the environment variables `dbHost`, `dbUser`, `dbPass`, `database`, and `serverPort` or set them in the `backend_settings.js` to match your MySQL database hostname (probably localhost), database user, database user password, database name, and the port your want the backend server to serve on.
-7. Run `npm install gulp`
+7. Run `npm install gulp` in the frontend directory
 8. Run `gulp generate:fallback-settings` to generate your fallback settings (just answer the questions)
-9. Set the environment variables `serverPort, dbHost, dbUser, dbPass, database (for the backend project)
+9. Set the API_URL settings in `/server/utils/react_constants.js`
-10. Run `npm install` which will install all the third-party packages the project depends on.
+10. Run `npm install` which will install all the third-party packages the project depends on in both the frontend and backend directories.
+    - Windows users may need to [follow this guide](https://github.com/nodejs/node-gyp) to get argon2 to work in the backend.
 11. Run `npm start` in the frontend directory to start the server and start developing.
 12. Run `npm start` in the backend directory.